Configure Google Cloud Platform (GCP) connection¶

 -

-Workload Identity Federation (recommended) - Workload Identity Federation allows workloads outside Google Cloud to securely access Google Cloud resources without using long-term credentials.
+Workload Identity Federation - Built-In Identity Provider (recommended) - Workload Identity Federation allows workloads outside Google Cloud to securely access Google Cloud resources without using long-term credentials.
 It relies on external identity providers like AWS, Azure AD, or OIDC-compliant systems to exchange external credentials for short-lived Google Cloud tokens, reducing the risk of credential exposure.

 This method is ideal for multi-cloud or on-premises environments, integrating with existing identity systems to simplify access management.
 Using short-lived tokens instead of static service account keys improves security and reduces the need for manual credential management.